mderu/LinkWheel/README.md

   they are on?
 When do they prefer to link to HEAD?
 How should the CLI handle this?).

+* **Multiple local repos synced to the same remote source is unspported.** This is a UI/UX problem and not a technical limitation.
+More thought into gracefully handling this usecase needs to be done.

 * **Opening links in Visual Studio doesn't open the file in the correct solution.** I have yet to find any evidence that this is possible.
 If anyone has found a fix for this, please let me know and I can update the default global config to support this.

 ## Known Issues: